JordMiles064/Assignment-2/README.md

 # Assignment-2
-Front-End Components of the project
+Front-End Components of the project along with the basic functionalities needed for this project